Machete-wielding robber chops off dairy worker's fingers in vicious attack

 Singh estimates between $15,000 and $20,000 worth of tobacco products were stolen.

-In a statement, police said staff were following up an aggravated robbery of a commercial premises on Irvine Street, Frankton.
+In a statement, police said staff were following up an aggravated robbery of a commercial premises on Irvine St, Frankton.

 “One person was transported to hospital with serious injuries.
 Police are following lines of enquiry to locate the offenders and hold them to account.”